gcccheng/oogway/index.md

   5. Integrating the system with Windows Active Directory

 `project`
-**Automate patching process for large scale of Red Hat machines**
+**Automate patching process for large-scale of Red Hat machines**

 Gang simplified and improved the existing patching procedure, utilizing Ansible and Satellite.
 His tasks included:

-  1. Devide existing machines into different environment.
+  1. Divide existing machines into different environments.

   2. Prioritizing machines based on criticality.